McGill-sea-ice/ice-tracker-deformations/README.md

 deactivate
 ```

-The user can configure the experience by modifying the definitions of the parameters in namelist.ini.
+The user can configure the experience by modifying the definitions of the parameters in the configuration file `src/SeaIceDeformation/namelist.ini`.
+In particular, the `output_folder` in the `IO` section should be modified to point to a filesystem location where one has write permissions.

 ## Documentation